-With on-board streaming encoder which can encode two data streams to the cloud at once (though you need to drop down to 30fps).
-In addition you have SDI and HDMI out, so you can operate in pretty much any creative environment, taking audio via the 3.5mm stereo line input if needed for convenient encoding.
+This onboard streaming encoder can encode two data streams to the cloud at once (though you need to drop down to 30fps).
+In addition, you have SDI and HDMI out, so you can operate in pretty much any creative environment, taking audio via the 3.5mm stereo line input if needed for convenient encoding.
 H.264 and H.265 with AAC, MP3 or PCM audio are all on offer, from 16KHz to 48KHz.

-The low noise 1 / 2.8” CMOS sensor has 20x optical zoom makes for great images as with 2 megapixels there are no superfluous pixels (though the 10x digital zoom extension is best avoided).
-Control is via industry standard systems and there is a good movement range (120˚ tilt, 340˚ pan).
-If you don’t opt for one of Datavideo – or compatible – control systems, there is also an IR remote in the box as well as the ceiling mounts and UV filter.
+The low-noise 1 / 2.8-inch CMOS sensor has 20x optical zoom.
+This makes for great images as with two megapixels there are no superfluous pixels (though the 10x digital zoom extension is best avoided).
+Control is via industry-standard systems and there is a good movement range (120˚ tilt, 340˚ pan).
+If you don’t opt for one of Datavideo – or compatible – control systems, there's also an IR remote in the box, as well as the ceiling mounts and UV filter.

 Perfect for a conference room of about 20 people, or perhaps a classroom, the Logitech PTZ Pro 2 Video Conference camera plugs into your computer’s USB (Mac or Windows) via the generous 10-foot (3m) cable and provides a more flexible and (probably) better quality alternative than the system camera you’re used to.

-It’s worth noting that Logitech do have a pricier option, the 4K Rally which they would likely prefer you buy (it’s nearly twice the price), but the PTZ Pro 2 is certified for Skype, Zoom and many other popular systems – Logitech’s devotion to certification is greatly appreciated, though of course it stills works where any USB webcam will.
+It’s worth noting that Logitech does have a pricier option, the 4K Rally which they would likely prefer you buy (it’s near twice the price), but the PTZ Pro 2 is certified for Skype, Zoom, and many other popular systems – Logitech’s devotion to certification is greatly appreciated, though of course, it stills works where any USB webcam will.
 With a Kensington lock fitting, this is also a good choice in less-than-secure locations.

-With a dedicated, and very friendly, phone app, the Mevo is controlled via a WiFi network, or your phone’s hotspot, designed for livestreaming on the go.
-It’s actually a follow up to the 2018 Mevo Plus, meaning the manufacturer's had a couple of years to listen to customer feedback and the result is a really polished product.
+With a dedicated, and very friendly, phone app, the Mevo is controlled via a WiFi network, or your phone’s hotspot, designed for live streaming on the go.
+It’s not technically a PTZ camera, but the experience is somewhat like one.
+It is a follow-up to the 2018 Mevo Plus, meaning the manufacturers had a couple of years to listen to customer feedback and the result is a really polished product.

 If you’re looking to take your streaming channels on the road, this device gives you the power to broadcast anywhere, wirelessly, with impressive sound quality.
 You can keep going for up to 6 hours on a single charge, too.